joshdcuneo/mern-docker-starter/README.md

 cd client && yarn add axios
 ```

-Now we can make a few changes to `/client/src/App.js` to use axios to make a request to the server.
+Now we can add an axios request in `/client/src/App.js` to check the link with the server.

 ```javascript
 // client/src/App.js